andrius-siup/cherry-on-the-cake/TESTING.md

 ### The secret key was accidentally pushed to the repo

-* Removed the secret key from **settings**
+- Removed the secret key from **settings**
-* Generate the new one key here [Random django key](https://djecrety.ir/)
+- Generate the new one key here [Random django key](https://djecrety.ir/)
-* store that key in gitpod settings environment variables as SECRET_KEY
+- store that key in gitpod settings environment variables as SECRET_KEY
-* in **settings** set the key like this `SECRET_KEY = os.environ.get('SECRET_KEY', '')`
+- in **settings** set the key like this `SECRET_KEY = os.environ.get('SECRET_KEY', '')`

 ### The Stripe Issues

-* sometimes accidentally Gitpod will change app URL and it doen't match the Stripe endpoint.
+- sometimes accidentally Gitpod will change app URL and it doen't match the Stripe endpoint.
 When I saw the stripe error it will fix it easily change the stripe endpoint that will match the Gitpod app URL.

 ![Webhook Details](/media/readme/webhook-details.png)

  have to match to:

 ![Gitpod app URL](/media/readme/gitpod-app-url.png)

+## Code validators

+## Lighthouse